CCMS-UCSD/GNPS_Workflows/feature-based-molecular-networking/README.md

 ### MS-DIAL

-The feature output should include the following columns:
+The feature output should include 3 rows that can be ignored and headers starting in row 4 with the following column headers:

 1. Alignment ID
 2. Average Mz